NanoComp/meep/doc/docs/Installation.md

 ### Official Releases

 The recommended way to install PyMeep is using the [Conda](https://conda.io/docs/) package manager.
-Binary packages for serial and parallel PyMeep on Linux and macOS are currently available (64 bit architectures only), and are updated with each MEEP release.
+Binary packages for serial and parallel PyMeep on Linux and macOS are currently available (64 bit architectures only), and are updated with each new Meep release.
 The easiest way to get started is to install [Miniconda](https://conda.io/miniconda.html), which comes with everything necessary to create Python environments with Conda.
 For example, to install Miniconda with Python 3 on Linux:

 ```bash
 wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh -O miniconda.sh